opensearch-project/documentation-website/_ingest-pipelines/processors/index-processors.md

 :--- | :---
 `append` | Adds one or more values to a field in a document.
 `bytes` | Converts a human-readable byte value to its value in bytes.
 `convert` | Changes the data type of a field in a document.
-`csv` | Extracts CSVs and stores them as individual fields in a document.
+`copy` | Copies an entire object in an existing field to another field `csv` | Extracts CSVs and stores them as individual fields in a document.
 `date` | Parses dates from fields and then uses the date or timestamp as the timestamp for a document.
 `date_index_name` | Indexes documents into time-based indexes based on a date or timestamp field in a document.